 10. White Rice

 Unlike white rice, brown rice hasn’t had its bran removed.
-The bran is quite high in oils, which go rancid fairly quickly.
+The bran is relatively high in oils, which go rancid fairly quickly.
 That’s why brown rice will only last up to 1 year in your pantry.

 Read how to store rice for the long term.